rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

     An earlier version of this guide required the snap package version of *certbot*, which was necessary at the time.
 The RPM versions have been re-tested recently, and are working now.
 That said, Certbot strongly recommends the use of the [snap install procedure](https://certbot.eff.org/instructions?ws=apache&os=centosrhel8).
 Rocky Linux 8 and 9 have *certbot* available in the EPEL, so we show that procedure here.
 If you would like to use the procedure recommended by Certbot, just follow that procedure instead.

-## Getting The Let's Encrypt Certificate for the Apache Server
+## Getting the Let's Encrypt Certificate for the Apache server

-There are two ways to retrieve your Let's Encrypt certificate, either using the command to modify the http configuration file for you, or to just retrieve the certificate.
-If you are using the procedure for a multi-site setup suggested for one or more sites in the procedure [Apache Web Server Multi-Site Setup](../web/apache-sites-enabled.md), then you will only want to retrieve your certificate.
+You can retrieve your Let's Encrypt certificate in two ways: Using the command to change the `http` configuration file for you, or retrieving the certificate only.
+If you are using the procedure for a multi-site setup suggested for one or more sites in the procedure [Apache Web Server Multi-Site Setup](../web/apache-sites-enabled.md), then just retrieve your certificate.

-We are assuming that you **are** using this procedure so we will only retrieve the certificate.
-If you are running a standalone web server using the default configuration, you can retrieve the certificate and modify the configuration file in one step using:
+The multi-site setup is the assumption here, so the instructions that follow will only retrieve the certificate.
+If you are running a standalone web server with the default configuration, you can retrieve the certificate and change the configuration file in one step:

 ```bash
 certbot --apache
 ```

-That's really the easiest way to get things done.
+That is really the easiest way to get things done.
 However, sometimes you want to take a more manual approach and grab the certificate.
 To retrieve the certificate only, use this command:

 ```bash
 certbot certonly --apache
 ```

-Both commands will generate a set of prompts you need to answer.
+These commands will generate a set of prompts you need to answer.
 The first is to give an email address for important information:

 ```bash
 Saving debug log to /var/log/letsencrypt/letsencrypt.log